m.Stock by Mirae AssetOpen an Account

 Now that you know how to bid for an IPO, make sure to use this knowledge the next time you apply for one.
 That said, make sure to first open a trading and Demat account before you proceed to invest in the Indian stock market.

-m.Stock offers a robust trading and Demat account with zero brokerage trades for life.
+m.Stock offers a robust trading and Demat account with zero brokerage trades on equity delivery, mutual funds and IPOs.
 Thanks to a super-fast and paperless onboarding process, you can have your account open in no time.
 Furthermore, with m.Stock, you can apply for all the latest public issues through a seamless and secure 1-click process.

 Read Also: How to check IPO Allotment Status?